Target Online Gift Registry

-- I was paired with a visual designer, and together we built an illustrated storyline based on crystallized ideas and strategies from the retailer's and Sapient's teams
+I was paired with a visual designer, and together we built an illustrated storyline of customer experiences based on ideas and strategies from our and Target’s teams.

-- We collaborated with members of multiple teams—development, business analysis, strategy, creative—to define the parameters for a first-phase release
+We collaborated with members of multiple teams—development, business analysis, strategy, creative—to define the parameters for an MVP release.

 User Journey Storyboard

 We created a journey storyboard to help us visualize how proposed interactive elements would connect through time and intersect with guests' and gifters' lives.
-It was important to us to understand and think carefully about how we could enrich and help the guests and their close ones as they planned, celebrated, experienced, and reflected on these important life events.
+It was important to us to understand and think carefully about how we could enrich the experience and help guests and their close ones as they planned, celebrated, and reflected on these important life events.

 Though they were still in the concept phase, we wanted to illustrate our proposed ideas in a salient visual way so that we and our client could fully envision their potential without clunky low-fidelity images getting in the way.
 My visual design partner Tony set up a design vocabulary that the two of us utilized to created hundreds of concept screens to illustrate how the details of the experience could play out within the minimum viable product scope we defined with our team.